Animal Liberation Front: Band of Mercy

 The origins of the ALF can be traced back to December 1963 when British journalist John Prestige attended a Devon and Somerset Staghounds event.
 During the event, Prestige witnessed the hunting and killing of a pregnant deer, an experience that prompted him to form the Hunt Saboteurs Association (HSA) in protest.
 The HSA initially consisted of volunteers who were trained to disrupt hunts by blowing horns and laying false scents to mislead the hounds.
-This early activism laid the groundwork for the development of more radical animal rights movements, eventually leading to the formation of the ALF.

 According to animal rights writer Noel Molland, one of the groups within the HSA was established in 1971 by Ronnie Lee, a law student from Luton.
 In 1972, Lee, along with fellow activist Cliff Goodman, concluded that more militant tactics were necessary to further their cause.
 They decided to revive the name of a 19th-century RSPCA youth group, The Bands of Mercy, and formed a small group of about half a dozen activists known as the Band of Mercy.
 This group began targeting hunters' vehicles by slashing tires and breaking windows, aiming to prevent hunts from starting rather than disrupting them once underway.

+Official logo of the North American Animal Liberation Press Office, one of the groups of the ALF serving as a press office for several other groups or cells.
+The Latin script means "Truth always wins."

 In 1973, the Band of Mercy became aware that Hoechst Pharmaceuticals was constructing a research laboratory in Milton Keynes.
 On 10 November 1973, two members of the group set fire to the building, resulting in £26,000 worth of damage.
 The activists returned six days later to ignite the remains of the structure.
 This incident marked the first known act of arson within the animal liberation movement.
 In June 1974, two members of the Band set fire to boats involved in the annual seal cull off the coast of Norfolk; according to Molland, this incident contributed to the cessation of the cull.
 Between June and August 1974, the Band carried out eight raids targeting animal-testing laboratories, as well as other actions against chicken breeders and gun shops, causing damage to buildings and vehicles.
 The group's first recorded act of "animal liberation" occurred during this period when activists removed half a dozen guinea pigs from a guinea pig farm in Wiltshire, leading the owner to close the business out of concern for further incidents.

 The use of property damage as a tactic created a rift within the emerging animal rights movement.
 In July 1974, the Hunt Saboteurs Association publicly distanced itself from the Band of Mercy, offering a £250 reward for information leading to the identification of its members.
 The Association stated, "We approve of their ideals but are opposed to their methods," signaling disapproval of the Band's approach.